LarissaTredoux/rpi-temp-sensor-project/README.md

 ### Setting up a new telegram bot
 Then, you'll need to set up a new [Telegram bot].
 This should be done with the [BotFather], who will give you a token for your bot.
-You'll need to paste this token into the `vastech_bot.py` file wherever the comment `# Bot token` is found.
-The naming convention for the bots is `VASTechBotRPi#` where `#` represents the number index of the Raspberry Pi (starting at 1).
-The username for the bots has the convention `VASTech#Bot`.
+You'll need to paste this token into the `notification_bot.py` file wherever the comment `# Bot token` is found.

 Use the command `/setdescription` in BotFather to set the description.
 The description of the existing bots is: